Malobika8/All-In-One/Java-8/CompletableFuture/README.md

   - *handle*:
     - Consumes the error and has a fallback response.
     - It can also take the result, modify it, and return.
-  - *whenComplete*: To log or observe the error.
+  - *whenComplete*: To log or observe the error/result.
 It doesn't consume the error.
 * ## Ch-4:
   - Questions
   - Comparison cheat sheet